 If you are working in marketing or public relations, you know that the internet has changed how information spreads.
+More importantly, it’s changed how we track and analyze that information.
+Hence, the rise of online media monitoring and the related tools.

 As much as global connectivity has changed our world for the better, for marketers and publicists it can at times be scary.
 There are two fundamental feelings: